-The gravitational waves emitted by an optimally oriented compact star spinning at a frequency $\nu$, would produce a strain on Earth-based intereferometric detectors (such as LIGO, VIRGO, GEO600 and TAMA300) given by \be h_0 = \frac{16 \pi^2 G}{c^2} \frac{\epsilon I_{zz} \nu^2}{r}\,, \ee where $G$ is the gravitational constant and $r$ is the distance.
-If the standard value $I_{zz} = 10^{38} $ kg m$^2$ is assumed, the above equation allows to relate the ellipticity to the spinning frequency and distance.
-The LIGO non-detection of gravity waves from nearby neutron stars already limits the parameter space of the model.
-A first analysis of CSOs which include the crystalline phase was made in \textcite{Lin:2007rz, Haskell:2007zz} using the results of the S3/S4 LIGO scientific run \cite{Abbott:2007ce} and in \textcite{Knippel:2009st} using the EoS discussed in Sec. \ref{sec:mass-radius} and the results of the S5 LIGO scientific run \cite{Abbott:2008fx} on gravitational wave emission from the Crab pulsar.
+The gravitational waves emitted by an optimally oriented compact star spinning at a frequency $\nu$, would produce a strain on Earth-based interferometric detectors (such as LIGO, VIRGO, GEO600 and TAMA300) given by \be h_0 = \frac{16 \pi^2 G}{c^2} \frac{\epsilon I_{zz} \nu^2}{r}\,, \ee where $G$ is the gravitational constant and $r$ is the distance.
+If the standard value $I_{zz} = 10^{38} $ kg m$^2$ is assumed, the above equation can be used to relate the ellipticity to the spinning frequency and distance.
+The LIGO nondetection of gravity waves from nearby neutron stars already limits the parameter space of CCSC matter.
+A first analysis of CSOs which include the crystalline phase was made by \textcite{Lin:2007rz, Haskell:2007zz} using the results of the S3/S4 LIGO scientific run \cite{Abbott:2007ce} and by \textcite{Knippel:2009st} using the results of the S5 LIGO scientific run \cite{Abbott:2008fx} on gravitational wave emission from the Crab neutron star.
+This is a young neutron star, first observed the year 1054, which is a pulsating emitter of electromagnetic radiation (generically known as pulsars).
 In Fig. \ref{fig:exclusion-Delta-mu} we present the exclusion plots for the Crab (left panel) and for the pulsar J2124-3358 (right panel), assuming maximum strain and that these stars are constituted by incompressible and uniformly distributed matter.
-The dashed lines on the left panel are those obtained in \textcite{Lin:2007rz} for the Crab pulsar using the S3/S4 LIGO data assuming that the whole star is in the crystalline color superconducting phase.
-We have determined the solid lines using the S5 LIGO data of \textcite{Collaboration:2009rfa}.
-The parameter space results to be extremely reduced and even more severe constraints can be obtained from the pulsar J2124-3358, which leads to the exclusion plots reported on the right panel of Fig. \ref{fig:exclusion-Delta-mu} considering three different values of $x=R_c/R$, where $R_c$ is the CCSC core radius.
+The dashed lines on the left panel are those obtained by \textcite{Lin:2007rz} for the Crab pulsar using the S3/S4 LIGO data assuming that the whole star is in the crystalline color superconducting phase.
+We have determined the solid lines using the S5 LIGO data by \textcite{Collaboration:2009rfa}.
+The parameter space appears to be extremely reduced and even more severe constraints can be obtained from the pulsar J2124-3358, which leads to the exclusion plots reported on the right panel of Fig. \ref{fig:exclusion-Delta-mu}.